 “For what it’s worth, and nothing unforgiven, I’ve lived in my time on the street, being it was no colder, and that much less aromatic, than the homeplace.”

 “Then you see my point.
-I want to help Abel…I’ve always said it myself…money is made to be spent, life is for the living, and all such things.
-Why would I be an old stick-in-the-mud…why stop my stepson from selling his father’s house, and getting his money, if he can…?
+I want to help Abel…I’ve always said it myself…money is made to be spent, life is for the living.
+Why would I be an old stick-in-the-mud…why stop my stepson from selling his father’s house, and getting his profit, if he can…?
 Except, why ever do less than I can, to help the only one I really have left for family?
 A little house, a little garden in the back, an aunt and uncle on hand to give advice, watch the baby…something that belongs to me outright, that can be theirs for a legacy.”

 “Aye, I understand you.”